-Discussion of some ways in which highways affect life styles.
-Effect on population mobility, residences, relocation, employment conditions, public services, education, rural employment and improvement, recreation, etc.
+Discussion of some ways in which highways affect the way of living.
+Effect on population mobility, residences, relocation, employment conditions, public services, education, rural employment and improvement (reference to a study, Montana), recreation, etc.

 .
 "Seminar on Sociological Effects of Highway Transportation, Introductory Remarks."
 Highway Research Record No. 75, Highway Research Board (1965), p 75.